7 things you need to know about your heart

 Learn more about this vital organ – and how to look after yours

-1. Your heart is a pump that sends blood around your body to keep you alive.
+Your heart pumps blood around your body to keep you alive.
 It beats around 100,000 times each day, and continuously pumps about eight pints of blood around your circulatory system.
 The blood delivers oxygen and nutrients all over your body and carries away carbon dioxide and waste products.

-2. Roughly the size of your fist, it’s an organ that has four chambers.
+Your heart is an organ that has four chambers.
 To work, your heart needs a constant supply of blood.
 Most heart attacks are caused when this supply stops due to an artery blockage within the heart.
-Learn the symptoms of a heart attack.
+Learn more about the symptoms of a heart attack.

-4. Risk factors for coronary heart disease include smoking, high blood pressure, high blood cholesterol, being overweight or obese, and being physically inactive.
 Hereditary and ethnic factors can increase your risk too.
-Find out more here.
+Find out more about if you may be at risk of heart disease.
 If you are concerned see your GP, and the British Heart Foundation has excellent advice.

 Heart failure isn’t just a ‘man’s disease’.
 Women can also experience heart failure, but it is less likely to be diagnosed.
 If you experience any of these symptoms, it’s important to speak to a doctor regardless of gender

-7. Lifestyle choices can have a big impact on how likely you are to develop heart disease.
+Your lifestyle choices can impact how likely you are to develop heart disease.
 Stopping smoking is vital, and keeping active (unless advised otherwise by your GP) and eating for a healthy heart are strongly advised.
 Also check out our tips on how to lower your ‘heart age’.